Avoid these 5 Common Mistakes When Applying for Your AFSL

 A common mistake in AFSL applications is the failure to adequately demonstrate to ASIC how the applicant will meet their ongoing statutory obligations as a licensee.
 ASIC needs to be satisfied that you understand your responsibilities and have established robust compliance arrangements to meet them from day one.
 It is crucial to show ASIC that your business is prepared for ongoing compliance, not just initial setup.

-To demonstrate your capacity for ongoing compliance, you must provide documented processes and policies that outline your compliance arrangements.
+To demonstrate your capacity for ongoing compliance, you must provide documented processes and policies that outline your compliance arrangements, which is a key part of setting up and maintaining a compliant AFSL.
 These documents are essential for ASIC to assess your ability to manage your AFS licence obligations effectively.
 Failing to provide sufficient documentation to illustrate your compliance framework is a significant reason for application rejection.

 Lack of Documented Policies and Procedures